Are you vulnerable to union organizing?

 Making sense of technologies today isn't as simple as it once was because there are so many options.
 There's a danger of overwhelming employees with an uncoordinated or disjointed system when they must shuffle through various programs and communications to find the information needed.
 That's why so many platforms enable using a single mobile app for connecting with third-party systems, chatbots, mobile learning solutions, task management tools, survey tools, and more.

 Some broad best practices to keep in mind include:

 Yes, it can seem overwhelming at first.
 Still, you need an effective employee digital communication as a critical element of developing and maintaining positive employee relations, and positive employee relations are key elements of a preventive strategy for staying union-free.

 A carefully constructed digital communication plan enables employees to feel authentic, heard, respected, and appreciated.
-That’s why Projections, Inc. helps employers connect with their employees throughout the entire employee experience – orientation, training, engagement, developing a union organizing preventive strategy or managing a union organizing campaign, leadership development, and much more.
-It takes a well thought out strategy in today’s workplace to maintain positive employee relations.
+That's why IRI Consultants works to help employers connect with their employees throughout the entire employee experience – orientation, training, engagement, developing a union organizing preventive strategy or managing a union organizing campaign, leadership development, and much more.
+It takes a well thought out strategy in today's workplace to maintain positive employee relations.